SolGuardAI/SolGuardAI/README.md

 Community and Support
 We believe in fostering a community of developers and security experts who are passionate about building safe blockchain applications.
 Through our GitHub issues page, Discord server, and regular community updates, we aim to provide a supportive environment where developers can discuss, share knowledge, and improve the security of the Solana ecosystem.

+Pump.fun Launch with GUARD Token
+The Pump.fun platform on Solana is quickly becoming a popular choice for launching new projects, providing developers with a streamlined path to introduce their tokens, DeFi protocols, and NFT projects to a broad audience.
+With the GUARD token at the core of SolGuardAI, the platform offers a robust security solution that enhances trust and reliability for projects launching on Pump.fun.
+By leveraging SolGuardAI’s AI-powered security audits, developers can ensure their contracts are thoroughly vetted before going live, helping to protect both project teams and investors.
+This commitment to security not only strengthens the GUARD token’s value proposition but also builds trust within the Pump.fun community, paving the way for safer and more successful launches on the Solana network.

 <!--
 **SolGuardAI/SolGuardAI** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.